Configure environment variables

 </Frame>

 You can also configure Redis using the environment variable `REDIS` on the container or in your Kubernetes deployment.
-Alternatively, you could also set up `REDIS` as a Kubernetes secret.
+Alternatively, you can set up `REDIS` as a Kubernetes secret.

 This page assumes the Redis instance is running at the default port of `6379`.
-If you configure a different port, setup authentication and also want to have TLS enabled on the `redis` instance the connection string format would look something like: `redis://$USER:$PASSWORD@$HOST:$PORT?tls=true`
+If you configure a different port, set up authentication, and want TLS enabled on the `redis` instance, the connection string format is: `redis://$USER:$PASSWORD@$HOST:$PORT?tls=true`